HL7/carin-bb/input/pagecontent/Security_And_Privacy_Considerations.md

 #### Legal and Regulatory Requirements

 Implementers must ensure that APIs fully and successfully implement privacy and security features such as, but not limited to, those required to comply with HIPAA privacy and security requirements and other applicable law protecting the privacy and security of protected health information.
+Note that the HIPAA Privacy Rule applies only to HIPAA covered entities.
+The HIPAA Privacy Rule applies to HIPAA covered entities.
+After information leave the control of a HIPAA covered entity, the HIPAA Privacy Rule does not apply.
+FTC consumer protection laws and state privacy laws may apply.

 #### Security Considerations and Guidance